dobin/yookiterm-challenges/challenge12/challenge12.md

 gef➤
 ```

-While RIP is not set to 0x4141414141, it crashed on the `ret` instruction: A good indicator we
+While RIP is not set to `0x4141414141`, it crashed on the `ret` instruction, because the value for
-overflowed too much.
+RIP from the stack is invalid (too large).
+A good indicator we overflowed too much.

 ## Writing the exploit

-As before, you require three different things:
+As before, you required to know three different things:
 * The offset to RIP
 * The shellcode
 * The location of the shellcode in memory

+But now, you also need to write the python exploit itself.
 Use `challenge12-exploit.py` as basis for your exploit.
 And the knowledge of challenge11 to gather this information, and update the exploit accordingly.
+In more or less this order:
 * Update the exploit so you can reliably crash the vulnerable program (should be prepared like this)
-* Make sure you have the right offset to SIP
+* Make sure you have the right offset to SIP (RIP is a known value)
-* Replace the `exploit` variable with the real exploit as in challenge11 (NOPs, shellcode, garbage, SIP)
+* Replace the `exploit` variable with the real exploit pattern as in challenge11 (with NOPs, shellcode, garbage, SIP).
+Make sure to stay inside the 128 byte buffer
 * Find the address of the exploit in memory

 * See if the exploit executed `/bin/dash`
 * If yes, disable debug commands in the exploit, and enjoy your fresh shell